-Champ, my friends, is an Irish thing; basically mashed potatoes with scallion and loads of butter.
-(Because we all know potatoes and butter go together like white on rice…or, well, like potatoes and butter.)
+Champ, my friends, is an Irish thing!
+Basically, it's mashed potatoes with scallion and loads of butter.
+(Because we all know potatoes and butter go together like white on rice.
+Or, well, like potatoes and butter.)

-I wanted to make something in honor of St. Paddy’s Day next week, and comfort food came to mind.
+I wanted to make something in honor of upcoming St. Paddy’s Day, and comfort food came to mind.
 Incidentally, one of the most common recipe requests I get are for easy, casserole-type dinners, so I saw my opportunity here.

 This dish couldn’t be much easier or more comforting.
 It’s basically a super quick-cooking stew that’s made on the stovetop, topped with Champ, and given a quick stint in the oven.
 Really, that’s all there is to it.

 You won’t believe how good it is though.

 There are two parts to this casserole recipe: a vegetable beef filling and a mashed potato topping.

 The filling is similar to stew.
 It's thick and meaty, savory and rich, and has loads of vegetables.

 The Champ potato topping is simply buttery mashed potatoes with scallion for flavor!